Virginia T. McLemore

 - Canadian Institute of Mining, Metallurgy and Petroleum

-LIST OF CURRENT AND RECENTLY COMPLETED PROJECTS AT NMBGMR
+LIST OF SELECTED CURRENT PROJECTS AT NMBGMR

 Mineral Resources in New Mexico